 - Think about your business objectives.
 What skills gaps do you have?
 What projects or project pieces do you want to complete?
 What problems do you want to solve in your organization?
 Can you align your goals with those of the student? - Depending on the skills or the type of role you are looking to bring a student on board for connect with one our Employment Facilitators in that area to discuss your business goals. - Determine the benefits a WIL student can bring to your organization. - Identify what you can offer the student, and how you will create a learning environment. - Articulate measurable outcomes for your organization and for the student

-The ideal time to begin student recruiting 2-3 months before each semester begins:
+The ideal time to begin student recruiting at Camosun is Oct-Dec; Feb - Apr; and Jun -Aug.
+Most students search for work terms 2-3 months before each semester begins: Jan, May, and Sept.

 Assessing your needs